dakanji/RefindPlus/README-Dev.md

 - **"use_graphics_for" Token:** OpenCore and Clover added as options that can be set to boot in graphics mode.
 - **"showtools" Token:** Additional tool added:
   - `clean_nvram` : Allows resetting nvram directly from RefindPlus.
-    - When run on Apple Firmware, RefindPlus will additionally trigger NVRAM garbage collection
+    - When run on Apple Firmware, RefindPlus will additionally trigger nvRAM garbage collection
 - **"csr_values" Token:** A value of `0` can be set as the `Enabled` value to ensure `Over The Air` (OTA) updates from Apple when running macOS 11.x (Big Sur), or later, with SIP enabled.
   - This is equivalent to activating the `csr_normalise` token.
 - **"timeout" Token:** The default is no timeout unless explicitly set.
 - **"screensaver" Token:** The RefindPlus screensaver cycles through a set of colours as opposed to a single grey colour.
-- **"use_nvram" Token:** RefindPlus variables are written to the file system and not the motherboard's NVRAM unless explicitly set to do so by activating this configuration token.
+- **"use_nvram" Token:** RefindPlus variables are written to the file system and not the motherboard's nvRAM unless explicitly set to do so by activating this configuration token.
 - **"log_level" Token:** Controls the native log format and an implementation of the upstream format.
   * Only active on `DEBUG` and `NOOPT` builds while `RELEASE` builds remain optimised for day-to-day use.
   * Level 0 does not switch logging off but activates the native summary format.